-Hilary will continue to perform as half of the duo QuickSilver with Grant Baynham - with voices and guitar performing an eclectic mix of songs alongside Grant's own amazing compositions.
+Hilary continues to perform as half of the duo QuickSilver with Grant Baynham - with voices and guitar performing an eclectic mix of songs alongside Grant's own amazing compositions.
 You can keep up to speed with her goings on by visiting www.hilaryspencer.com

 Brian now runs his Park Head Studio.
 He's concentrating on other people's recording projects.
 Details of Brian's studio are available at www.parkheadstudio.co.uk and we'd be delighted for Artisan supporters to come and record with us.

-Jacey is keeping tabs on the folk world via her agency, Jacey Bedford Tour Management, which arranges tours for great folk acts from abroad such as Vin Garbutt, Ritchie Parrish Ritchie (lately of Tanglefoot), Zulu Tradition, Dan McKinnon, Cloudstreet, Eileen McGann and Union Jill (amongst others).
-Away from the folk world she also writes science fiction and fantasy and has had short stories published in anthologies and magazines . her novels are published by DAW in thre USA - part of the penguin group.
+Jacey is keeping tabs on the folk world via her agency, Jacey Bedford Tour Management, which arranges tours for great folk acts from homer and abroad such as Les Barker, Ritchie Parrish Ritchie (lately of Tanglefoot), Zulu Tradition, Dan McKinnon, and Union Jill (amongst others).
+Away from the folk world she also writes science fiction and fantasy and has had short stories published in anthologies and magazines . her novels are published by DAW in thre USA - part of the Penguin Group.
 You can keep up with her music activities by visiting www.jacey-bedford.com.
 Or her writing at www.jaceybedford.co.uk

 What you say...